• Bond Proposal - Tax Information

 BondGraph

-If there is not a successful referendum in April 2023, the District’s debt tax levy will go down while the needs of our buildings will continue to increase.
-Future building updates would likely require a tax increase for the local community.
-This is a unique opportunity to complete updates without changing the rate homeowners pay for building updates.
+If the referendum had not been approved in April 2023, the District’s debt tax levy would have gone down while the needs of our buildings would have continued to increase.
+Making future building updates most likely to require a tax increase for the local community.
+This was a unique opportunity to complete updates without changing the rate homeowners pay for building updates.

 ZeroTaxRateChangSticker